-Things are at their freshest, juiciest green: It’s a great season for lettuce, parsley and silver beet, so make the most of these before they go off to seed.
+Things are at their freshest, juiciest green: It’s a great season for lettuce, parsley and silver beet, so make the most of these before they go off to seed (try dairy-free parsley pesto.)
 Top tip: If your silver beet is starting to flower, try eating the buds, before the flowers open – they taste slightly nutty.
 Stir-fry or steam them like broccoli, or dip them in eggy batter and fry.

 November is also the month of flowers: Think about the bees and avoid using pesticides.